Pump (skateboarding): Slalom

 Flatland pumping is essentially carving with the proper amount of weight application in order to gain momentum.
 It involves shifting weight in sync with the board's movements in order to gain momentum, like pivoting, but with all four wheels on the ground.
 By proper timing, the proper foot position, and the proper set up, impressive results can be achieved.

-Long Distance Pumping
+Long distance pumping

-Long Distance Pumping (LDP), is the name given to Skateboard pumping for any sustained distance (Slalom by contrast is through cones and usually a short distance, maybe 100 cones 6-12ft separation).
+Long distance pumping (LDP), is the name given to skateboard pumping for any sustained distance (Slalom by contrast is through cones and usually a short distance, maybe 100 cones 6–12 ft separation).